AdriannaUrbanska/Introduction-to-CUDA-and-OpenCL/Report2/README.md

 ```

-Our next step is to initialize x and y vectors on the host.
+Our next step is to initialize x vector on the host.
 ```
   for (int i = 0; i < N; i++) {
         x[i] = 1.0f;